Comment: Make your business more agile, one step at a time

-But while there’s appetite for change among business leaders, traditional IT-driven approaches alone won’t make the difference.
+While there’s appetite for change amongst business leaders, traditional IT-driven approaches alone won’t make the difference.
 Working in an agile way requires entirely new ways of thinking.

-So how can businesses get both their IT teams and the wider organisation to understand and embrace agile ways of working?
-We believe there are three phases.
+How can businesses get both their IT teams and the wider organisation to understand and embrace agile ways of working?
+We believe there are three phases: